Portal DiabetesTM

 About us

-Portal Diabetes: developing the first artificial pancreas
+Portal DiabetesTM: developing the first artificial pancreas

 Portal is developing the first artificial pancreas, a fully automated insulin delivery system, made possible by the fast pharmacokinetics of insulin delivered to the intraperitoneal space, an implantable pump, heat stable insulin, and modern continuous glucose monitor (CGM) technology.
-The Portal Pump is anticipated to deliver an average time in range in the 90s while relieving patients of the relentless management burden.
+The Portal PumpTM is anticipated to deliver an average time in range of about 90 percent while relieving patients of the relentless management burden.
 Patients will no longer need to provide carbohydrate counts, meal announcements, exercise announcements, or wake in the night to manage their blood glucose.
-Portal Diabetes endeavors to allow patients to safely forget diabetes by restoring the function of a pancreas, the Portal Pump.
+By restoring the function of a pancreas, Portal Pump TM empowers patients to effortlessly achieve excellent health outcomes.

 Our Team

-The Portal Diabetes team is comprised of talented and experienced people devoted to the mission of bringing the first artificial pancreas to patients living with type 1 diabetes.
+The Portal DiabetesTM team is comprised of talented and experienced people devoted to the mission of bringing the first artificial pancreas to patients living with type 1 diabetes.

 Stacy Chambliss